(Revised March 2015)

 Post-Auction Sale – A sale that occurs after the auction date, if bids for the Property were not received at or above the Reserve by the end of the auction date.
-If no bids for the property are received at or above the Reserve by the end of the auction date, then Auctionata can sell the Property via the Online Shop for a period of ten (10) business days after the action date.
+If no bids for the Property are received at or above the Reserve by the end of the auction date, then Auctionata can sell the Property via the Online Shop for a period of ten (10) business days after the action date.

 Seller’s Commission – A portion of the sales proceeds that Auctionata receives for the rendering of services to the seller in the sale of the Property.
-This portion of the price is calculated as follows: (i) for Property sold at auction, the Seller’s Commission shall amount to 20% of the Hammer Price; and (ii) for Property sold via the Online Shop, the Seller’s Commission shall amount to 20% of the Estimated Value.
+This portion of the price is calculated as follows: (i) for Property sold at auction, the Seller’s Commission shall amount to 20% of the Hammer Price; and (ii) for Property sold via the Online Shop, the Seller’s Commission shall amount to 20% of the Offering Price.

 Storage Fees – A fee charged to the buyer if he/she has not made payment within ten (10) days of the due date.
 This fee is charged in order to store the Property until payment is made.
 If the buyer has not rendered payment within ten (10) days of the due date, a Storage Fee will be charged at a rate of 2% of the sales price, per lot, per month.
 Property which is not collected at the designated time will also be subject to this fee.

 Valuation Fee – The fee charged for determining the Estimated Value of Property.
 If a fee is to be charged, Auctionata will notify a prospective consignor of the charges before performing the valuation.

 Withdrawal Fee – The fee charged for the removal or withdrawal of items for sale or auction by the consignor, once a consignment agreement has been executed with Auctionata.